AFIMSC prioritizes Airmen, Guardian readiness

-The Air Force Installation and Mission Support Center’s functional area managers and major command functional managers stand for a group photo at Joint Base San Antonio-Lackland, Texas, April 5, 2023.
-The Center's FAMs and MFMs deliver lethality and readiness across the Department of the Air Force by ensuring installation and mission support Airmen have the resources and programs to train and be mission ready.
-(U.S. Air Force photo by Malcolm McClendon).
+JOINT BASE SAN ANTONIO-LACKLAND, Texas – The Air Force Installation and Mission Support Center’s functional area managers and major command functional managers deliver lethality and readiness across the Department of the Air Force by ensuring installation and mission support Airmen have the resources and programs to train and be mission ready.

+“We’re delivering the right Airmen, the right skills, the right advice and the right requirement to wings and major commands around the enterprise,” said Timothy Wright, chief of the expeditionary support division’s silver branch within AFIMSC’s Expeditionary Support and Innovation Directorate.

+With the creation of AFIMSC, the Air Force consolidated most of its FAM and MFM support under one center, which not only freed up MAJCOM and unit commanders to focus solely on their organic missions, but also allowed the managers to find efficiencies and synergies within their teams.

 |Date Taken: